Cartography-jpl/geocal/README.md

 example, explicit directions for building on a bare Centos 7 can be found in [Centos 7 Build](README_centos7_build.md)

+We can also get the dependencies through [Conda](https://conda.io/docs/).
+If you have a conda environment set up, (e.g., source activate <env_dir>).
+Then you can do:

+    conda install --yes --file requirements.txt
+    conda install --yes --file extra_anaconda_requirements.txt

+In addition, there are conda packages available for things not available in anaconda (e.g., spice) at [afids-conda-package](https://github.jpl.nasa.gov/Cartography/afids-conda-package).

 A note on the build.
 We have unit tests run with the standard GNU target "make check".
 There is also a standard GNU target "installcheck" that can be used to run unit tests that require the install step first.
 However this